Arrays in State: Immutable Updates Part 2

 function handleAdd() {

-// Create a new array with the new item at the end
+// Spread old array, add new item at the end

 }